 Brass & Acrylic Perforated 1950s Chandelier

-Materials: Polished brass.
-Perforated metal diffusers in the back.
-White acrylic diffusers on front.
+Materials: Polished brass curved rods.
+Perforated white painted metal diffusers on the back.
+White acrylic half round diffusers on front.
+Brass ornamental screws and parts.
 Brass and porcelain sockets.

 Rod Length: 75 cm / 29.52”

 Height: 25 cm / 9.84”

 Acrylic Diffusers: 23 x 11 cm / 9.05 x 4.33”

 Electricity: 5 bulbs E14, 5 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Other versions: In all probability this brass & acrylic perforated 1950s chandelier was made with more or less lights and made as a wall lamp.
 Almost similar lamps exists as a floor lamp.

 Perforated lamps are reminiscent of French designer Mathieu Matégot, but it is due to the success of the Mategot lamps that just about every lamp manufacturer made comparable lamps, or was certainly influenced.
 This chandelier is probably made by a German or Austrian company.
 The quality of the finish is in any case reminiscent of lamps made by Gebrüder Cosack or Rupert Nikoll, to name a few.